LDEO-CREW/Pythonic-DISORT/docs/JOSS_Paper/paper.md

 `PythonicDISORT` was first released on PyPI and GitHub on May 30, 2023.
-We know of its use in at least three ongoing projects: on the Two-Stream Equations, on atmospheric photolysis, and on the topographic mapping of Mars through photoclinometry.
+We know of its use in at least three ongoing projects: on the Two-Stream Approximations, on atmospheric photolysis, and on the topographic mapping of Mars through photoclinometry.
 We will continue to maintain and upgrade `PythonicDISORT`.
 Our latest version:
 `PythonicDISORT v0.4.2` was released on Nov 28, 2023.

 # Acknowledgements

-I am grateful to my PhD advisor Robert Pincus and my co-advisor Kui Ren for their advice and contributions.
-I am also grateful to Learning the Earth with Artificial Intelligence and Physics (LEAP) for its generous funding.
+I acknowledge funding from NSF through the Learning the Earth with Artificial intelligence and Physics (LEAP) Science and Technology Center (STC) (Award #2019625).
+I am also grateful to my Columbia University PhD advisor Dr. Robert Pincus and co-advisor Dr. Kui Ren for their advice and contributions.

 # References